- Uber Boat by Thames Clippers operate frequent river bus routes.

 - Greenwich Pier for Greenwich

 The Woolwich Ferry is a free service between Woolwich and North Woolwich.
-Visit Tfl's website for more information.
+Visit the Transport for London website for more information.

 Thames river bus tickets and timetables